-EMPHASIS HF: Study shows epleronone to reduce atrial fibrillationMay 22nd, 2011 in Cardiology /
+EMPHASIS HF: Study shows epleronone to reduce atrial fibrillationMay 22, 2011 in Medicine & Health / Cardiology

 The aldosterone antagonist eplerenone (Inspra, Pfizer) significantly reduced the development of new onset atrial fibrillation and flutter (AFF) in patients with class 2 heart failure, concludes a sub-analysis of the EMPHASIS-HF trial, presented at the Heart Failure Congress 2011, organized by the Heart Failure Association of the European Society of Cardiology (ESC).
 The analysis, presented in Late Breaking Session 1, furthermore showed that the beneficial effects of eplerenone in reducing major CV events were similar in patients with and without AFF at the start of the study.

 The Eplerenone in Mild Patients Hospitalization And Survival Study in Heart Failure study (EMPHASIS-HF) - presented first at the American Heart Association Meeting in 2010 and published simultaneously on-line in the New England Journal of Medicine ¹ - showed that eplerenone in comparison to placebo produced a 37% reduction in the primary end point of the composite of death from cardiovascular causes or hospitalization for heart failure, a 24% reduction in cardiovascular death, and a 42% reduction in hospitalization for heart failure for patients with class 2 heart failure.